korabel00/hr/README.md

 This command will generate the report, start a local web server, and automatically open the report in your default web browser.

-## Test Categories

-The test suite includes various categories of tests:

-1. **Functional Tests** - Verify the API works correctly with valid parameters
-2. **Error Handling Tests** - Verify proper error responses for invalid inputs
-3. **Data Validation Tests** - Verify data format and content is correct

-## Error Handling Approach

-This test suite has been designed with a clear distinction between valid and invalid parameters.
-For invalid inputs, two types of acceptable API responses are tested:

-- Option 1: HTTP status code 4xx (client error)
-- Option 2: HTTP status code 200 with error details in the response body (success=false, non-zero error code, error message)

 ## Test Reports

 - **Allure Reports**: Detailed test execution reports with request/response details
 - `checklist.md`: Complete list of test cases to verify API functionality
 - `test-report.md`: Documentation of detected issues and improvement suggestions

-## Additional Information

-This testing project was designed to thoroughly test a deliberately unstable API, with test cases that are resilient to API instability while still properly identifying and reporting actual issues.